jade-cheng/ohana/README.md

 `Ohana` is a suite of software for analyzing population structure and admixture history using unsupervised learning methods.
 We construct statistical models to infer individual clustering from which we identify outliers for selection analyses.

-This project is directed by [Dr. Rasmus Nielsen](https://nielsen-lab.github.io/research/) at University of California Berkeley.
-[Jade Cheng](http://www.jade-cheng.com/) is funded by the Bioinformatics, Computer Science Department at Aarhus University and the Natural History Museum of Denmark at Copenhagen University.
+This project was directed by [Dr. Rasmus Nielsen](https://nielsen-lab.github.io/research/) at University of California Berkeley.
+[Jade Cheng](http://www.jade-cheng.com/) was funded by the Bioinformatics, Computer Science Department at Aarhus University and the Natural History Museum of Denmark at Copenhagen University.

 ## About me